abis1723/image-labeling-api/README.md

 * dynamoDB is used to store metadata
 * Mocha is used for unit testing
 * For local access of dynamodb we need to install dynamodb local.
 I created docker-compose file which will install the image/container locally
+* image id is auto generated uuid, I used `uuidv4` npm
+* username - using `os` npm, I fetch the OS login name
+* for the security I am using x-api-key

 ## Setup
 We need the following component to get up and running the project: